MDK-Packs/CB_Lab4Layer/project/AWS_MQTT_Demo/MCB4300_lwIP_ETH_RTX/README.md

 Board: Keil MCB4300
 -------------------

+The tables below list the device configuration for this board.
 This board layer is composed of components selected using the RTE (Run Time Environment) and configured by adapting:
 - `startup_LPC43xx.s` (Device:Startup)
 - `system_LPC43xx.c` (Device:Startup)
 - `RTE_Device.h` (Device:Startup)

+The heap/stack setup and the CMSIS-Driver assignment is in configuration files of related software components.

 ### System Configuration